 In this case, it might be necessary to engage in a quick house sale with Good Move, to speed up movement in finding a new home.
 This frees you from a potentially entangling housing chain and allows you to fully focus on your health.

 Hoping to sell on inherited property

-Coming into property through inheritance can leave you with a series of questions to ponder.
+Coming into the property through inheritance can leave you with a series of questions to ponder.
 Do you live in it?
 Do you sell it?

-If you’re leaning towards the latter, and do decide to sell your inherited property, it’s important to remember that there’s no assurances that an estate agent will be able to move it on any time soon, and you’ll be left handling a home you don’t really have the time to manage.
+If you’re leaning towards the latter, and do decide to sell your inherited property, it’s important to remember that there are no assurances that an estate agent will be able to move it on any time soon, and you’ll be left handling a home you don’t really have the time to manage.

 Alternatively, working with Good Move makes for a hassle-free experience and a swift sale, often within seven days.